ashish-nikalje/Data-Structures/README.md

 - **Scalability**: Handles large amounts of data efficiently.
 - **Ease of Manipulation**: Facilitates operations like searching, sorting, and modifying data.
 - **Real-World Applications**: Used in databases, networking, artificial intelligence, operating systems, web development, and more.

-By mastering data structures, you can write more efficient and scalable code, making problem-solving easier in real-world applications!